 Unlike traditional MBA degrees, online programs allow students to complete classes on a flexible, convenient schedule.
 Accelerated online MBAs give students the option to earn their degrees in as little as 12 months, while part-time learners can complete classes in 3-4 years.

-Virginia's Online MBA Programs
+Best Online MBA Programs in Virginia

 The universities offering online MBAs may hold regional or national accreditation.
 Graduate degrees in business may also receive programmatic accreditation through a specialized organization or agency.
 Programmatic accreditation attests to academic rigor and excellence, confirming a degree's quality to students and employers.